 The longest underground lava tunnel can be visited just outside Ponta Delgada.
 Gruta do Carvão extends for 1912 meters into three sections, with some parts of the tunnel just a few inches from the surface.
 The ancient cave was once used by sailors who dropped into the tunnels for entertainment, drink and accommodations.
 Guided tours of the small route are €8 for adults and €5 for children (7-14) and seniors (>65).
 Bookings are recommended in advance as tours are small groups, leaving 10:30, 11:30, 2:30, 3:30 and 4:30 daily.
 You can also do a longer visit with further entry into the tunnels for €20.
 Since it’s indoors, this complex is great to visit on rainy afternoons.

 As you can see, there is a lot to see and do while on São Miguel island.
-I'd recommend spending at least 4 days in the Azores island in order to see different parts of the island and explore the lush environment.
+Grab a car and spend at least 4 days on the Azores island in order to explore all the scenic spots.
 The São Miguel beaches and hot springs make for a relaxing getaway!

 Pro tip: There isn’t an excess of tasty dining on the island, so I’d recommend packing a lunch for each day’s excursions.
 There are grocery stores through Ponta Delgada to pick up a few things and many offer pre-packaged options.